Notification of Cooling Towers and Evaporative Condensers Regulations 1992

 This is for those that control premises that have a working tower or a condenser that contains water exposed to air.

 Those people must tell their local authority (LA) about the tower/condenser.

 The person in control must also make notifications about:

-- If any changes are made to the particulars of the notice, notify these within one month
+- Any changes that are made to details of the notice.
+This must be done within one month.

 Registering a cooling tower

-Please contact us for a form to notify the Council of a cooling tower or evaporative condenser.
+Contact us for a form to notify us about a cooling tower or evaporative condenser.

 Who to contact